 Klaus Keysberg

 I mean, we as we said earlier today in some other occasions, we think that this distance we are now proposing a very good number and benefit.
 So, we increase our net financial position, we increased our equity, we increased our EBIT and also which is of course relevant, that not the IFRS regard for the group is irrelevant, but also the result of the TK Ag in the local balance sheet.
 And here we got also a big amount which can be used for our distribution.
 Yes, positive EBITDA.
 So therefore it is clearly, the right time to do so.
 If you're telling, is this the beginning of a reliable dividend payment.
 We obviously we want to do it, but we are also very clear.
 If we do not have the room to do so, we won't do so.
-So [indiscernible] are we going through a [indiscernible] dividend, if we have against our values or our -- again [indiscernible].
+So [indiscernible] are we going through a [indiscernible] dividend, if we have against our values or against [indiscernible].
 If we could not allow for it, it create even we do it and destroy value.
 Most likely we would not do so.
 So we have to be able to do so.
 This is something we are going to analyze every year.
 So -- and therefore I cannot tell you whether we are going to do this next year again.
 But I think the decision why we do this year also reflect that the likelihood to do so.
 We think, he is going through the higher and higher.

 Klaus Keysberg

 Yes, [indiscernible].
-Although the reception of our commitment that they have given, now that we want to get back to the team going forward, the dividend payer, and if your want to make the dividend a sizable part of the investment case into support.
+Although the reception of our commitment that we have given, now that we want to get back to the team going forward, the dividend payer, and if your want to make the dividend a sizable part of the investment case into support.
 That's the one return, of course.
 And with all the progress that we described, the belief that is now the right time to show this commitment, and of course, with more improvements going forward in order to be reflected in our decisions.

 Rochus Brauneiser